 The AMD Radeon VII represents the latest twist Sunnyvale’s signature that has given it, the GCN (Graphics Core Next) 5.0 architecture, used in the Radeon RX Vega 56 and 64 graphics cards, and is the prelude to Navi, a graphical architecture of next generation that will mark the definitive abandonment of GCN.
-This is very important because as our usual readers know, the GCN architecture has reached its peak and has a series of limitations that are insurmountable.
+This is very important because as our usual readers know, the GCN architecture has reached its peak and has insurmountable limitations.

 AMD Radeon VII: Specifications and performance